-What is "Your Connection is Not Private Error"?
+What is the "Your Connection is Not Private" error?

 When a website wants to accept user information, Google Chrome or any other web browser permits protected connections.
 If a website fails to provide a secure connection, the browser will display the message: "Your connection is not private".